Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 When you visit the projects link (yourdomain.com/projects/), you will see all project items in this archive page as below.

-I use TwentyTwenty theme as my parent theme.
-So I copy the code from the index.php from the TwentyTwenty theme and modify it and put into our archive file.
+I use the TwentyTwenty theme as my parent theme.
+So I copied the code from the index.php from the TwentyTwenty theme and modified it, and putit into our archive file.

 Below is the theme and WordPress versions I use for creating this tutorial.
-Basically, the tutorial should work for all versions except the action hooks or JS library of WordPress changes.
+Basically, the tutorial should work for all versions except for the action hooks or the JS library of WordPress changes.

 - TwentyTwenty version 1.5